live627/livedaate/README.md

 ## TODO

-* Use the scroll wheel to change months.
+- Use the scroll wheel to change months.
+- Create public methods
+- Build tests